In This Article

-Jade plants (Crassula ovata or C. argentea), also known as lucky plant or money plant, are a favorite houseplant thanks to their adaptability and attractive, gem-like green leaves.
+Jade plants (Crassula ovata or C. argentea), also known as lucky plants or money plants, are a favorite houseplant thanks to their adaptability and attractive, gem-like green leaves.
 With a bonsai tree-like growth habit, these charming and easy-to-propagate plants can beautify your space for years with the right conditions and a little routine care.

 Best Growing Conditions for Jade Plants

 If you plan to move your jade plant outside in full sun for the summer, let it acclimate gradually.
-Bring your jade to a shady spot outside, then move it to a sunnier spot after several days, then an even sunnier spot until it is in full sun.
+Bring your jade to a shady spot outside, move it to a sunnier spot after several days, and then place it in an even sunnier spot until it's in full sun.

 On the hottest days of the year—when temperatures reach over 90 degrees—move your jades into the shade to avoid sunburn.
-Be vigilant about checking the soil moisture levels in your jade during this time and water accordingly so the plant doesn't dry out.
+Be vigilant about checking the soil moisture levels during this time, and water accordingly so the plant doesn't dry out.

 Despite the fact that they're sun-loving succulents, jade plants can grow indoors particularly well thanks to their adaptability in regards to temperature.
-While temps between 50 and 70 degrees are preferred, these plants can tolerate temperatures as low as 40 degrees and as high as 100 degrees without damage.
+While temps between 50 degrees and 70 degrees are preferred, jade plants can tolerate temperatures as low as 40 degrees and as high as 100 degrees without damage.

 Because jade plants grow very slowly indoors, young plants are ideal for use in dish gardens.
 Some specimens, particularly those that are pot-bound or mature, will sprout little white or pink flowers in wintertime.
 If your jade is in a space that has the lights on at night, moving it to a place that's dark at night in the fall can help to promote blooming, which is triggered by the longer nights in winter.

-Step 2: Fill a small pot with succulent soil and poke a hole in the center with a long, thin implement.
-To help new roots to grow, apply rooting hormone (powdered or liquid will work) to the bottom inch of the callused stem.
+Step 2: Fill a small pot with succulent soil, and poke a hole in the center with a long, thin implement.
+To help new roots to grow, apply rooting hormone (powdered or liquid) to the bottom inch of the callused stem.
 You may skip the rooting hormone, but your cutting may take longer to root.
-Gently place the stem end into the soil, then pat down the soil around the stem so that the cutting stands up on its own.
+Gently place the stem end into the soil, and then pat down the soil around the stem so that the cutting stands up on its own.

 Step 1: Use a clean, sharp blade to remove a large, healthy-looking leaf from your jade plant’s stem.